DavidMaguire93/data-fundamentals/.ipynb_checkpoints/README-checkpoint.md

 ***

 # Project Description
-This project contains Jupyter Notebooks and relevent files for the runnign of the Notebooks.
+This project contains Jupyter Notebooks and relevent files for the running of the Notebooks.
 The Jupyter Notebooks are:
  - pyplot.ipynb: a Notebook on pyplot and 3 select plots chosen by me
  - cao.ipynb: A Notebook on the preparation and analysis of CAO course requirements from the years 2021, 2020 and 2019